ExpressionEngine/ExpressionEngine-User-Guide/source/modules/simple_commerce/sc_cp_paypal_settings.rst

 `OpenSSL <http://php.net/manual/en/ref.openssl.php>`_ support compiled into PHP.
 Ask your server administrator for this information.

-**Note:** Enabling this requires that you use a public certificate and private key.
+.. note:: Enabling this requires that you use a public certificate and
+	private key.
 Please read the section on :ref:`simple-commerce-encrypted-payments` for full details.
+In order
-In order to be the most effective, you should also change your PayPal account settings to only accept encrypted payments.
+	to be the most effective, you should also change your PayPal account settings to only accept encrypted payments.

 ID Given to Public Certificate by PayPal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~